cbarros7/capstone_project_holberton/README.md

 ## Introduction

-[**Sempli**](https://www.sempli.co/) is a finTech company, they already have a huge DataBase, and they need a machine learning ,model to predict payment customer’s behaviours, this will allow them make decisions, and increment the company’s productivity.
-This Project will help Sempli and their customers to improve on fast loan study processes, It will only suggest a basic customer’s classification and the behaviour will be initially evaluated by Sempli Grows/Financial/Risk managers.
+This project was developed for a finTech company, they already have a huge DataBase, and they need a machine learning ,model to predict payment customer’s behaviours, this will allow them make decisions, and increment the company’s productivity.
+This Project will help them and their customers to improve on fast loan study processes, It will only suggest a basic customer’s classification and the behaviour will be initially evaluated by their Grows/Financial/Risk managers.
 It is important to clarify that this project is not going to be in a deployment phase, it will be very limited to filtered excel data given by the customer, and the algorithm will not have self-training phases.

 ## Technologies
 **1.)
 Frontend**